BedeschiL/TaxiiServer/README.md

     - Handling API requests and connection to the back-end DB

-A view of the structure :
+A view of the structure: Schema Docker

 ![Schema Docker](https://github.com/BedeschiL/TaxiiServer/raw/master/schema_docker.png)

 ### Docker
-In order to use the Taxii server you'll have to have docker & docker-compose installed and ready to use.
+In order to use the Taxii server, you'll need to have Docker and Docker Compose installed and ready to use.
-If it's your first-time with docker (or if you re-install it) go check the documentation : https://docs.docker.com/get-docker/ .
+If it's your first time with Docker (or if you reinstall it), go check the documentation: https://docs.docker.com/get-docker/.

-Once you got a smooth install.
-You can go to the directory where docker-compose.yaml is located.
+Once you have a smooth installation, you can navigate to the directory where docker-compose.yaml is located.
-It should be on the root directory you've just downloaded from git (extract it of course).
+It should be in the root directory that you just downloaded from Git (extract it, of course).

-Then you've to do theses commandes in the order :
+Then, you need to execute the following commands in order:

 ```bash
     docker-compose build
 ```

-You might be root if you didn't had your docker user to the sudoers.
+You might need to be root if you didn't add your Docker user to the sudoers.

-Then
+Then  :

 ```bash
     docker-compose up -d
 ```

 You should have this :

 ```bash
 Starting taxiiserver_mongodb_1 ... done
 Starting taxiiserver_ubuntu_1  ... done
 ```

-The option -d is for "detach" that mean your container will run as a deamon.
-It's good in prod.
-If you want to have the output from the API/DB then forget about the -d.
-You'll have the output in you current terminal.
+The option -d is for "detach," which means your container will run as a daemon.
+It's good for production.
+If you want to see the output from the API/DB, then omit the -d.
+You'll have the output in your current terminal.
-You can stop it by using "Ctrl + Z" and then kill it with "docker-compose down".
-Or kill it with "Ctlr + C", remenber that the last one is a Sigquit, strong interrupt, so it maybe be cleaner to use the first proposal.
+You can stop it by using "Ctrl + Z" and then kill it with "docker-compose down."
+Or kill it with "Ctrl + C."
+Remember that the last one is a Sigquit (a strong interrupt), so it may be cleaner to use the first option.

-When you start without the "-d" option, you should see the ubuntu launching the API.PY :
+When you start without the "-d" option, you should see the Ubuntu container launching the API.PY:

 ```bash
 ubuntu_1   | mongodb://mongo:password@mongodb:27017/mydatabase
 ubuntu_1   |  * Serving Flask src 'api'